-A customary name will often say relatively little about the nature of the product but will be widely understood by customers without them needing any further explanation (examples of customary names include Chelsea Bun and Bakewell Tart).
-If using a customary name, there is no need to also use a descriptive name, but you can if you wish.
+A customary name will often say relatively little about the nature of the product but will be widely understood by consumers without them needing any further explanation; examples of customary names include Chelsea Bun and Bakewell Tart.
+If using a customary name there is no need to also use a descriptive name, but you can if you wish.

 If you want to market your product under a customary name, then the name must be predominantly understood by consumers; therefore, it would not be possible to market food solely with a customary name if it is only understood within certain communities.
 Where that is the case, you can still use the customary name, but you would also need to use a descriptive name.

 A descriptive name is a name that accurately describes the food.

-If there is no legal or customary name you must use a descriptive name and it is 'the name' for field of vision (see below) and other purposes.
+If there is no legal or customary name you must use a descriptive name and it is 'the name' for the field of vision (see below) and other purposes.

 The descriptive name must accurately describe the food that people are eating so that they can make an informed choice as to whether they want to eat it.
 Ingredients, treatments, etc that may affect the decision to purchase should be included in the descriptive name.
 Examples include:

 - a bacon and egg sandwich that contains brown sauce

 - a beef and mustard baguette that contains pickled gherkins

 While it is not a legal requirement it is good practice to include a reference to significant allergenic ingredients in the descriptive name (bread, nuts, milk, etc) - for example, a descriptive name for a maple cured bacon, lettuce and tomato sandwich would be 'Maple cured smoked British bacon, tomato and lettuce with mayonnaise on malted bread'.